-intensity $TI \equiv (2k/3)^{1/2}/U{\infty}$ at hub height (not shown in the figure) is 10% at the inlet for both the reference case and the controlled case.
-The combination of reduced near-wake mean velocities and increased velocity fluctuations in the controlled case increase local TI in the turbine wakes (ranging from $\approx 2\%$ -points in the wakes of middle rows to $\approx 12\%$ -points in the first and last rows).
-This increase in turbulence intensity dissipates to below 1%-point difference at 10D downstream of the last row.
+Figure 4c shows side views of turbulence kinetic energy k.
+The figure shows an increase in turbulence throughout the entire wind farm, spreading to the internal boundary layer above the turbines.
+Note specifically the sharp increase in turbulence in the core wake region behind the first-row turbine, for which an enhanced recovery was found as discussed above.
+The turbulence intensity $TI \equiv (2k/3)^{1/2}/U{\infty}$ at hub height (not shown in the figure) is 10% at the inlet for both the reference case and the controlled case.
+The combination of reduced near-wake mean velocities and increased velocity fluctuations in the controlled case increase local TI in the turbine wakes (ranging from $\approx 2\%$ points in the wakes of the middle rows to $\approx 12\%$ points in the first and last rows).
+This increase in turbulence intensity dissipates to below a 1% point difference at 10D downstream of the last row.

-Figure 4d and 4e show sideviews through the rotor centerline of top-down turbulence and mean-flow transport of axial momemtum, i.e. $-\overline{\tilde{u}'x \tilde{u}'z}$ and $-\widetilde{U}x \widetilde{U}z$ respectively.
-It can be seen that, although mean-flow vertical transport is virtually unaffected, turbulence top-down transport of axial momentum is increased significantly in the upper part of the wakes, indicating increased turbulent mixing with the internal boundary layer above the wind-farm canopy.
-The effect is somewhat more pronounced in

-10 the wake behind the first row of turbines, for which also a slight increase in upwards transport of momentum can be observed in the lower part of the wake.
+Figure 4d and e show side views through the rotor centerline of top-down turbulence and mean flow transport of axial momentum, i.e., $-\tilde{u}'x \tilde{u}'z$ and $-\tilde{U}x \tilde{U}z$, respectively.
+It can be seen that, although mean flow vertical transport is virtually unaffected, the turbulence top-down transport of axial momentum is increased significantly in the upper part of the wakes, indicating increased turbulent mixing with the internal boundary layer above the wind-farm canopy.
+The effect is somewhat more pronounced in the wake behind the first row of turbines, for which a slight increase in the upwards transport of momentum can also be observed in the lower part of the wake.

-Figure 4f and 4g show planviews at hub height of transversal turbulence and mean-flow transport of axial momentum, i.e. $\overline{\widetilde{u}'x \widetilde{u}'y}$ and $\widetilde{U}x \widetilde{U}y$ respectively.
+Figure 4f and g show plan views at hub height of the transversal turbulence and mean flow transport of axial momentum, i.e., $\overline{u'x u'y}$ and $\overline{U}x \overline{U}y$, respectively.
 The sign convention is such that positive values correspond to transport in the positive y direction in the figure.
-A slight increase in turbulent transversal transport towards the wake centerline can be observed behind every

-15 row.
-The mean-flow transversal momentum transport into the wake region is increased significantly behind the first two turbine rows.
+A slight increase in turbulent transversal transport towards the wake centerline can be observed behind every row.
+The mean flow transversal momentum transport into the wake region is increased significantly behind the first two turbine rows.
 Downstream of these rows, the difference between these cases and the reference case is far less coherent.
-The latter can
+The latter can be explained by the fact that \overline{U}x in the inter-column channels starts to deviate significantly from the reference case as shown in Fig. 4b.